East Anglian (Essex) Heavy Battery, Royal Garrison Artillery: Winter 1917–18

 The fighting at Ypres largely died down after 10 November, but 1/1st Essex Hvy Bty continued daily CB and HF shoots for another mont, firing over 100 rounds a day even in quiet periods.
 It came under three hours of retaliatory fire on 21 November when one gun suffered a direct hit with several killed and wounded.
 The battery struggled to push its Forward Section across the notorious Steenbeek and Lekkerbotterbeek streams (the cause of much misery during the Passchendaele fighting), hampered by the mud and broken bridges.
 There were further casualties to an attached working party on 11 December.
 Only after 13 December did the firing dwindle.
 The BEF's heavy artillery was now reorganised, the ad hoc HAGs becoming permanent brigades.
 1/1st Essex Hvy Bty was taken over by 79th HAG on 18 December, the day it became 79th Bde.
-It was designatd a 'Mixed' brigade, with two 60-pdr heavy batteries (1/1st Essex and 142nd (Durham)) and four siege batteries with 6-, 8- and 9.2-inch howitzers.
+It was designated a 'Mixed' brigade, with two 60-pdr heavy batteries (1/1st Essex and 142nd (Durham)) and four siege batteries with 6-, 8- and 9.2-inch howitzers.
 1/1st Essex Hvy Bty remained with 79th Bde for the rest of the war.
 When it joined, the brigade was tasked with CB duties in Second Army in the northern part of the Ypres Salient, but on 22 December, Fourth Army HQ took over from Second.
 It reverted to Second Army before the German spring offensive began on 21 March 1918.

 There were occasional CB shoots – an exchange of fire on 28 December left one of the battery's 60-pdrs damaged – and SOS bombardments when called for by the infantry.
 Meanwhile, the gunners worked on reserve positions if the expected German offensive threatened the Passchendaele Salient.
 When the Steenbeek and Lekkerbotterbeek overflowed in January, the guns of Forward Section became submerged.
 On 28 January the exhausted battery was relieved by 142nd (Durham) Hvy Bty and went back to Poperinghe for rest.
 It returned to the lines on 25 February.